Mayhema/expense-tracker/src/CONTRIBUTING.md

 # Expense Tracker - Developer Guide

+This guide explains the architecture, coding standards, and common issues for developers contributing to the Expense Tracker project.

 ## Project Architecture

 The application follows a modular architecture with clear separation of concerns: